OpenFn/docs/docs/manage-projects/staging-prod.md

 slug: /staging-prod
 ---

 It's a safe and efficient practice to use separate production and staging/testing projects to build out and test your workflows before starting to use them in production.
 This can be made seamless using Version Control.
-This guide walks you through how to set up your OpenFn projects and GitHub repo and gives you an example of how to manage your Staging > Production workflow.
+This guide walks you through how to set up your OpenFn projects and GitHub repo and gives you two examples of how to manage your Staging > Production workflow: one for new projects, and one for existing projects where you want to add a staging project and branch.

+### Setup for new projects

 1. First, create a Production and a Staging project on OpenFn